docsforadobe/premiere-plugin-guide/docs/resources/pipl-resource.rst

 Device controllers use a basic PiPL to specify their name and the match name that Premiere uses to identify them.

 Video filters use an extended PiPL to specify their name, the match name that Premiere uses to identify them, the bin they go in, how they handle pixel aspect ratio, whether or not they have randomness, and their parameters.
-For more information on the ANIM_FilterInfo and ANIM\_ ParamAtom sections, see the resources section in the Video Filters chapter.
+For more information on the ANIM_FilterInfo and ANIM\_ ParamAtom sections, see the resources section in :ref:`video-filters/video-filters`.

 ----